CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 1. Depending on how your site and servers are set up, whenever changes are made the person you created an alert for will be notified.

-1. You can explore other options available.
+1. You can explore other options available in Microsoft List.

 ## Conclusion